websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 3. Click on the part of the diagram that is associated with product (for example, _Fuel Injector 1_).

-4. Enter the following:
+4. Enter this information:

     * **Number**: 1 (numeric ordering of the mapped product list)
     * **Product**: MIN59999 (the product name or SKU)

       ```tip::
-         Text auto-complete will show suggestions as you type in the name of a product.
+         Text auto-complete shows suggestions as you type in the name of a product.
       ```

     ![Begin associating products in the BOM diagram.](./managing-boms/images/04.png)